Nikoms/phpunit-fail-lover/README.md

 ### Partial usage

-To record failing tests:
+To only record failing tests in the specified file:

 `phpunit -d fail-lover=log`

-To replay failing tests:
+To only replay tests from the specified file:

 `phpunit -d fail-lover=replay`